 Yes - all buddies go through the Gig Buddies training programme.

-This generally takes 1 day and covers areas such as:
+This generally takes a few hours and covers areas such as:

 - an introduction to learning disability

 All volunteers must complete an Enhanced DBS check and we also ask for 2 references.

 We also recommend that new pairs of buddies come to a social for their first gig together, we're on hand to provide any support too.

 The local Gig Buddies coordinator meets everyone who gets involved in the scheme (participants and volunteers) and will conduct an initial interview.

 This will enable to them to make an informed decision about who to match with who.

 The participant and volunteer will then be introduced to each other at a matching meeting led by the local Coordinator.

 It's totally fine if a pairing doesn't work out.